Companies are defined by their reputations. It can take years to build your brand and only minutes for it to come crashing down.

 Although hard to put a monetary value on it, reputation is a company’s most precious commodity and reputational damage is not something that can be insured against.

-To protect your business you need to manage reputation risk.
-This requires identifying and managing scenarios that could leave your company vulnerable to reputational damage.
-A workplace accident in which an employee is injured or even killed is the classic example.
+To protect your business you need to manage reputational risk.
+This requires the identification and management of scenarios that could leave your company vulnerable to reputational damage.
+A workplace accident in which an employee is injured, or even killed, is the classic example of this.

 The reputational damage arising from an accident can be even greater if your company brand is associated with safety.
-The classic example being the January 2017 prosecution of Volvo resulting in a £900,000 fine after a worker was seriously injured falling from a stepladder.
-They had previously quoted that their safety innovations have changed the world and further that they want no-one killed or seriously injured in their cars by 2020!
+The unfortunate example being the December 2016 prosecution of Volvo resulting in a £900,000 fine after a worker was seriously injured falling from a stepladder, after making bold statements such as their safety innovations have changed the world and that they want no-one killed or seriously injured in their cars by 2020!

 Uninsured costs can include: